CIT2202/user-authentication/README.md

 ### Hashing passwords
 We should never store passwords as plain text.
 Open *hashing.php* see how PHP generates password hashes.
 * Experiment with hashing some more passwords using both *md5* and *bcrpyt*.
-* Make sure you understand the different that adding a salt makes.
+* Make sure you understand the difference that adding a salt makes.

 ### Set up the database table